databricks/containers/README.md

 # Databricks Container Services - Example Containers

+**NOTE:** The `latest` tags have been removed on most images in favor of runtime-specific tags, with the exception being the `databricksruntime/standard` image.
+If your build relied on an image tagged with `latest`, please update it to match the runtime version of the cluster.

 This repository provides Dockerfiles for use with Databricks Container Services.
 These Dockerfiles are meant as a reference and a starting point, enabling users to build their own custom images to suit thier specific needs.

 ### Documentation